brainsatplay/brainsatplay/docs/docs/getting-started/02-your-first-applet.md

 In our **Applet Manager**, URL fragments (e.g. `https://localhost:1234/#{"name":"My Applet","settings":["EEG"]}`) will spawn the named applet and pass the array of arguments from the settings property.
 This allows you to customize which state your applet initializes in.

 ## Incorporate Biosignals
 Now that you understand how an applet is organized, it's time to use brain data from the **Data Atlas** of the [**Session**](../reference/classes/session).
-Here we'll set up our applet to display the current *frontal alpha coherence*.
+Here we'll set up our applet to display frontal alpha coherence.

 ``` javascript
 init() {